How To Search For Theorems In Lean 4

 • "neural/vector-based" search engines (Moogle, LeanSearch, Search-Mathlib)

-Neural search engines work via llm embedding vectors and return approximate matches.
-Neural search engines can be used when you're not yet sure what's likely to be present in Mathlib, or when you're not in the mood for typing out a formal search query and prefer to quickly query something in natural language.
+Neural search engines work via LLM embeddings, and return approximate matches.
+Neural search engines can be used when you're not yet sure what's likely to be present in Mathlib, or when you're not in the mood for typing out a proper formal search string, and prefer to quickly query something in natural language.

 • "formal" search engines (Loogle, Mathlib's exact?)